natalieskupchenko/Elevator-Control-Simulation/README.md

 This project simulates an elevator control system that efficiently handles floor requests using a direction-aware priority algorithm.
 The system sorts requests dynamically based on the elevator's current direction (UP, DOWN, or IDLE) to minimize travel time and improve efficiency.

+**Why This Project?**
+This simulation was built to explore optimization and scheduling problems through software.
+As a mathematics student interested in systems and algorithms, I used this project to model real-world trade-offs in request prioritization, efficiency, and system state management.

 ### Key Features

 - **Direction-Aware Scheduling**: Requests are automatically prioritized based on elevator direction